 How to brush and floss your teeth

-- Place the brush at a 45-degree angle where the teeth meet the gums.
-Press firmly, and gently rock the brush back and forth using small circular movements.
-Do not scrub.
+Don't scrub.
 Vigorous brushing can make the gums pull away from the teeth and can scratch your tooth enamel.

-- Brush all surfaces of the teeth, tongue-side and cheek-side.
 Pay special attention to the front teeth and all surfaces of the back teeth.

 - Brush chewing surfaces vigorously with short back-and-forth strokes.

 - The finger-wrap method: Cut off a piece of floss 18 in.
-(45 cm) to 20 in.
-(50 cm) long.
+(46 cm) to 20 in.
+(51 cm) long.
 Wrap one end around your left middle finger and the other end around your right middle finger, until your hands are about 2 in.
 (5 cm) to 3 in.
 (8 cm) apart.

 - The circle method: Use a piece of floss about 12 in.
 (30 cm) long.
-Tie the ends together, forming a loop.
+Tie the ends together to form a loop.
 If the loop is too large, wrap the floss around your fingers to make it smaller.